What Is the Lectin-Free Diet?

 Pictured recipe: Tomato, Cucumber and White-Bean Salad with Basil Vinaigrette

-Plus, the benefits of eating foods that are high in lectins, such as whole grains and beans, largely outweigh the potentially negative effects for most people.
-Legumes provide fiber, protein, magnesium and zinc, and may protect against diabetes, high blood pressure, heart disease and inflammation, while research shows that eating whole grains increases longevity and reduces your risk of several chronic diseases.
+The benefits of eating foods that are high in lectins, such as whole grains and beans, also largely outweigh the potentially negative effects for most people.
+According to a 2019 study in Nutrients, legumes provide fiber, protein, magnesium and zinc, and may protect against diabetes, high blood pressure, heart disease and inflammation.
+And research, like the 2021 study published in Comprehensive Reviews in Food Science and Food Safety shows that eating whole grains reduces your risk of and mortality from several chronic diseases, including cardiovascular disease, diabetes, and some types of cancer.

 If you have irritable bowel syndrome (IBS) or another digestive sensitivity, you may be more likely to experience negative effects from eating lectins.
 Also, if you have an autoimmune condition or food sensitivities, higher-lectin foods may exacerbate inflammation, says Sass.

 Unless you have a specific sensitivity to lectin-containing foods, there's no reason to cut foods with lectins out of your diet entirely.
-Beans, whole grains and other vegetables with lectins provide many boons to our health, so unless you have a specific reason to avoid them, you'll reap the benefits in vitamins, nutrients and disease prevention.
+Beans, whole grains and vegetables with lectins provide many boons to our health, so barring any specific reason to avoid them, you'll reap the benefits in vitamins, nutrients and disease prevention.